Book Series: Cardinia Royalty #1

 Perhaps it had to do with Once A Princess’s aesthetics.
 I’ve always been a curmudgeon who doesn’t like change simply for the sake of change when everything is fine.

 So it was a shock that particular June of 1991 to find the Lindsey covers had been revamped.
 The font was more “romantic” with its loops and curves.
-The book was a step back and I preferred an open clinch.
+The book was a step back, and I prefer an open clinch.
 Avon updated Johanna Lindsey’s pretty photo on the inside back to a less flattering extreme close-up.

 And the most glaring insult of all, where in the heck was Fabio?